Connect Structural Trailer Beams With Strength

 Graphic of Beam Loading

-Yes, this image shows a spring hanger bracket because it comes from a previous article about beam stress in mounting springs.
+This image shows a spring hanger bracket because it comes from a previous article about beam stress in mounting springs.
 The essence of that article has the same principles, except our focus here is how to connect structural trailer beams – which is quite different.
-We do recommend that article too.
+We recommend that article too.

 When we cut a beam, then join another piece, we must carry all those forces through the connection.
 If our new connection is not as good as the original main beam, we are creating a weak point.